Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Context statements} In addition to statements with holes, a SQL sketch also includes complete SQL statements that build context.
-Context statements provide the LLM with schema information for synthesizing fragments related to database states.
-For example, a \texttt{SELECT} statement querying an existing table typically requires a preceding \texttt{CREATE TABLE} statement.
-In Figure~\ref{fig:mta}, where \SystemName{} is learning the comparison operator feature, the \texttt{SELECT} statement with a hole follows the \texttt{CREATE TABLE} and \texttt{INSERT} statements, which establish the database state and insert sample data.
-This context helps convey to the LLM that \texttt{COL} is an integer column and \texttt{TAB} is a table with one column.
-Conversely, when LLMs synthesized fragments contain \texttt{COL} or \texttt{TAB}, the generator can identify them as database objects.
-Consequently, a concrete column reference in a fragment can be abstracted, so that, during testing, a column reference available in the current schema is referenced instead.
-Fewer potentially ambiguous natural language instructions are needed in the prompt design, and the completed sketch can be executed directly to validate that the filled fragments are correct.
+\paragraph{Context statements} To help the LLM synthesize fragments that depend on database state, each SQL sketch includes complete SQL statements that provide context in addition to statements with holes.
+These context statements convey schema information to the LLM.
+For example, a \texttt{SELECT} statement that queries an existing table typically requires preceding \texttt{CREATE TABLE} statements.
+In Figure~\ref{fig:mta}, where \SystemName{} is learning the comparison operator feature, the \texttt{SELECT} statement with a hole appears below the \texttt{CREATE TABLE} and \texttt{INSERT} statements, which establish the database state as table \texttt{TAB} and insert sample data into column \texttt{COL}.
+Conversely, when LLM-synthesized fragments contain \texttt{COL} or \texttt{TAB}, the generator can identify them as database objects.
+Consequently, the generator can abstract concrete column references in a fragment so that, during testing, it instead references a column available in the current schema.
+As a result, fewer potentially ambiguous natural language instructions are needed in the prompt design, and the filled sketch can be executed to validate that the filled fragments are correct.